ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 6- `systemd` handles loading daemons (and starts them if the unit file specifies), configures networking, and low-level tasks, preparing the system to the specified start target (graphical, multi-user, etc.).the OS is now live and the system is ready.

 ---
-# Systemd

-**terminology**:

-- **Target**
-A target in `systemd` is a grouping of unit files that allows the system to reach a specific state or mode.
-Each target defines a boot goal, such as reaching a basic system state, a multi-user state, or a graphical interface.
-For example, `default.target` is often set to a multi-user or graphical target by default, while `graphical.target` includes all necessary services to support a graphical user interface in addition to standard services.

-- **Service (daemon)**
-A service (or daemon) is a process that `systemd` can manage, normally loaded at boot.
-Services may be configured to run automatically at boot or to start upon specific triggers or conditions, like a manual start.
-These services often run in the background, handling system tasks such as logging or network management.

-- **Unit file**
-A unit file in `systemd` is a configuration file that describes a resource managed by `systemd`, such as a service, mount point, or target.
-Unit files specify details like dependencies, startup order, and conditions under which a service or target should start.
-They contain key information for `systemd` to control and manage various system components.

----